Morphing (Shape Keys)

 See the following demo as an example:

 Blender shape keys are exported by default.
-Please notice that due to hardware constraints, the total number of shape keys is limited to 6 (+1 base model).
-All shape keys which come after these 7 will be ignored in Verge3D.
+Only Relative shape keys are supported.
+Please notice that due to hardware constraints, the total number of active shape keys is limited to 6 (+1 base model).
+During rendering, the engine selects 6 shape keys with largest influences ignoring all excessive shape keys.

 To animate shape keys in Verge3D, add keyframes for their Value parameter.
 The animation of shape keys works exactly the same as for any other animation parameter.
 You can run you playback at application start or use animation puzzles for that purpose.